Bachelor of Science

 A Bachelor of Science in secondary education will prepare and license you for a career in teaching students from grades 9-12.
-As a secondary education major, you'll take professional education credits dispersed with the content specialization courses you need to pursue a teaching career in your chosen area of study.
+As a secondary education major, you'll take professional education credits along with the content specialization courses you need to pursue a teaching career in your chosen area of study.
+Content specialization areas include:

 Have questions?
 We’d love to talk to you!